gunjandatta/gunjandatta.github.io/js/components/listformfield.md

 ---
 [Back](/js/components)
 ## List Form Field
-The list form field component is used by the field component to render the appropriate element, based on the field type.
+The list form field component is used to load the appropriate field information to render a list form, based on the field type.
 ### Input Parameters (List Form Field Information)

 | Name | Type | Description |